 1. Long-haired cats

 Typically growing between two and five inches in length, long cat hair is beautiful but can become tangled if not properly groomed.
-Persians are famous for their flowing coats, and the world-record holder for the longest cat hair was a Persian-Himalayan mix named Colonel Meow.
+Persians are famous for their flowing coats, and the world record holder for the longest cat hair was a Persian-Himalayan mix named Colonel Meow.
 His hair reached 9 inches.

 2. Short-haired cats

 These low-maintenance cats are super simple to groom and usually go easy on shedding.
 A Burmese cat, for instance, only needs an occasional brush and a quick check for fleas and ticks.
-Short cat hair rarely reaches more than two inches in length.
+Short cat hair rarely reaches more than 2 inches in length.

 3. Hairless cats